lucatacconi/crunz-ui/.github/README.md

 > :warning: **For browser security configurations, copy to clipboard buttons are available only if Crunz-ui is released in localhost or in an https domain**

+> :warning: **In countries with daylight saving time, there may be discrepancies in the task execution time on the day of the time change**

 ## Installation and application setup

 The two quickest ways to install Crunz-ui are with a Docker container or by installing via Composer